Ekar: An Explainable Method for Knowledge Aware Recommendation: methodology

-\xhdr{Parameterizing MDP with Deep Neural Networks} Since there are usually millions of entities and hundreds of relations in user-item-entity graph $\mathcal{G}'$, it is almost impossible to utilize discrete states and actions directly, the number of which is exponential to the number of symbolic atoms in $s_t$ and $a_t$ respectively.
+Since there are usually millions of entities and hundreds of relations in user-item-entity graph $\mathcal{G}'$, it is almost impossible to utilize discrete states and actions directly, the number of which is exponential to the number of symbolic atoms in $s_t$ and $a_t$ respectively.
 We, therefore, choose to represent entities and relations in $\mathcal{G}'$ with low-dimensional embeddings.
 Each action $a=(r, e)$ is represented as the concatenation of relation and entity embeddings, i.e., $\mathbf{a}=[\mathbf{r}';\mathbf{e}']$.
 The state $s_t=(r_0, e_0, ..., r_t, e_t)$ is encoded by an LSTM~\cite{hochreiter1997long}:

 where $\mathbf{0}$ is a zero vector and $\mathbf{s}_t$ is the low-dimensional representation of state $s_t$.